 Mohs surgery is the most effective method of treating basal cell and squamous cell carcinomas, and very few physicians in the country are trained in this advanced technique.
 Ritchie Rosso, Jr., MD, board-certified dermatologist at Chappell Rosso Dermatology and Laser & Aesthetic Center of the Permian Basin, is specially trained in this procedure.
-Dr. Rosso is one of only two doctors in the Odessa, Texas, area who can perform Mohs surgery.
+Dr. Rosso is one of only two doctors in the the Permian Basin, Texas, area who can perform Mohs surgery.
 If you’re looking for the best treatment options for skin cancer with the highest success rate, call the office or schedule a consultation online.

 Mohs micrographic surgery is considered to be the most effective, state-of-the-art treatment option for many basal cell carcinomas (BCCs) and squamous cell carcinomas (SCCs) -- the two most common types of skin cancer.
 Dr. Rosso is specially trained and skilled to perform this comprehensive surgery.